Betterment Review – Insider Investing Scoop

 - Better Investment Options: It’s easy to create custom allocations and personalized investment goals.
 Users can also create a variety of account types, including taxable and non-taxable accounts.
 We have found every element of the Betterment system to be strong, an investment model that offers the best results to the most people.

 If you’re too busy to read the full review below, here are answers to your deepest burning questions about Betterment.

 - Betterment Vs. Vanguard.
-You can technically get the same products from Vanguard for less money than Betterment, but only if you are willing to do a lot more work on your own.
+Vanguard can sell you the same portfolio as Betterment, for a little less money in annual fees.
+But only if you are willing to do a lot more work on your own.
 In most cases, the cost difference is very slight.
-At Vanguard, You’ll also have to perform all your own tax-loss harvesting (a Betterment perk and savings opportunity that can more than cover the cost of your Betterment fees), tax-coordinated portfolio service, re-allocation, re-investment, etc. Betterment is a new generation’s robo-advisor, and it looks the part.
-Attractive and intuitive, Betterment’s core investment model is likely to match or outperform any Vanguard portfolio you could dream up.
+At Vanguard, You’ll also have to perform all your own tax-loss harvesting (a Betterment perk and savings opportunity that can more than cover the cost of your Betterment fees), tax-coordinated portfolio service, re-allocation, re-investment, etc.

 - Can I Trust Betterment?

 Betterment is regulated and its users are insured by the SIPC.
 It also has awesome scam/fraud protection and encryption.
 See their BBB rating here.